heapybruh/OBSify/README.md

-# OBSify - Spotify Widget for OBS written in HTML and Python
+# OBSify - Spotify Widget for OBS written in HTML, JavaScript & Python

 ## Introducing OBSify
-OBSify is a Script that checks which song is being played in your Spotify Client and creates a Spotify Widget inside a .html file by using HTML & Python!
+OBSify is a script that checks which song is being played in your Spotify Client and creates a Spotify Widget inside a .html file!

 ## Requirements
 - Python 3.X